-Missed It: Majority Of White Americans Say They Face Discrimination
+Majority Of White Americans Say They Face Discrimination

 "I'm just a man that happens to have been born white," Musick continued.

-He also makes it clear, however, that he's not comparing what happens to whites to the African-American experience.
+He also makes it clear, however, that he is not comparing what happens to whites to the African-American experience.

-"I don't know what it feels like to be a black man walking around in the streets, but, I do know what it feels like to be pegged, because of how you look, and what people perceive just on sight," said Musick, who has the stocky build of a retired NFL lineman and a shaved head under his hard hat.
+"I don't know what it feels like to be a black man walking around in the streets, but I do know what it feels like to be pegged, because of how you look, and what people perceive just on sight," said Musick, who has the stocky build of a retired NFL lineman and a shaved head under his hard hat.

 Whites who don't believe they are discriminated against